Homs: Ottoman rule

 In 1516, Homs was incorporated into the Ottoman Empire and consequently suffered a greater political eclipse, but it continued to thrive as an economic center, processing the agricultural and pastoral products that flowed to it from surrounding districts.
+By the end of the 16th century, the population had increased to roughly 24,000 people, nearly double what it had been at the time of the Ottoman conquest.
+About 75% of its residents were Muslims, while 24% residents were Christians and the remaining 1% Jews.
 Homs was particularly well known for silk and wool weaving, especially the alaja, which was mottled muslin run through with gold threads and used in feminine apparel.
 This silk was exported as far as the Ottoman capital Istanbul.
 In addition to weaving industries, there were olive oil presses and water mills for wheat and sesame, while grapes and rice, grown in the surrounding marshlands from the 16th century, were found in abundance in the city's markets.
 Moreover, the markets of Homs were the center of a trade in livestock, where flocks of sheep and goats coming from Aleppo met camels and cattle moving north from Damascus.

 The coming of the Ottomans brought administrative changes to Homs, as it became the capital city of sanjak ("district") of Homs, attached to the eyalet ("province") of Tripoli—its old rival.
 In the late 16th century the district was ruled by emir 'Ali Harfush of the famous Shiite Harfush dynasty of the nearby Beqaa valley.
 Later, a French visitor noted that the city walls and citadel were in good repair, but all within was in decay and only its covered markets "retained their beauty."
 In 1785 French traveller, Volney wrote of the city's once great importance and its current "miserable" condition.
 He described it as a large, but ruined village administratively dependent on Damascus.
 The Ottomans did little to revitalise Homs or ensure its security against Bedouin raids.
 Tribal unrest throughout the 17th and 18th centuries resulted in the sacking of its markets on several occasions.
 Security was even more hampered, when in the 18th century, the Ottomans tore down the gates of the city's walls.
-Around 1708, the emir Hamad al-'Abbas of the Mawali Bedouin confederation, whom the Ottomans had named "emir of the desert" (çöl beyi) in the region, actually managed to capture the governor of Homs to hold him for ransom.
+Around 1708, the emir Hamad al-Abbas of the Mawali Bedouin confederation, whom the Ottomans had named "emir of the desert" (çöl beyi) in the region, actually managed to capture the governor of Homs to hold him for ransom.